the-red-feather/thesis/communication/meetings/meeting-2-week-27.md

 WHY DOES SOMEONE WANT TO TAKE EXISTING LIBRARIES AND TURN THEM INTO A SHARABLE VPL FORMAT?
 - interactive, visual debugging
-  - explaining the behaviour of algorithms to yourself and others
+  - explaining the behavior of algorithms to yourself and others
   - why web: collaborative debugging
 - reproducability of results
   - lowering the delta between "it works for me" and "it works for someone else"